CuBoulder/express_documentation/docs/creating_custom_bundles.md

 #### ERUS Module Update Status
 There are many custom bundles, a.k.a plus bundles, that exist in the Express ecosystem.
 We make issues, plan sprints, and merge code in, but we currently don't have any good process for releasing the code once it's ready to deploy.
 Previously, a developer had to be in the know as to when new code should be pushed to production and which sites needed updating with the new code.

-Taking into account the fact that Drupal already has a mechanism in place to check for code updates, we will now utilize this mechanism so that indicual sites can report when they need their code updated instead of needing to have a developer remember where new code needs placed.
+Taking into account the fact that Drupal already has a mechanism in place to check for code updates, we will now utilize this mechanism so that individual sites can report when they need their code updated instead of needing to have a developer remember where new code needs placed.

 For Drupal modules living on drupal.org, the core Update module takes care of checking for new code.
 However, for our Drupal modules that live on GitHub, we have no way for an individual site to check for new code.
 Luckily, Stanford Web Services has come to the rescue with their [External Repository Update Status module](https://github.com/SU-SWS/erus), or ERUS.

-With one line to a bundle's info file, the ERUS module checks for updated code and displays out-dated modules via the Drupal GUI or on the commandline via Drush.
+With three additional lines to a bundle's info file, the ERUS module checks for updated code and displays out-dated modules via the Drupal GUI or on the commandline via Drush.
 A "project status url" key needs to be added to every module's info file you want to keep updated.

 ```
 name = Your Module